Payday Loan in Massachusetts: Are They Legal and How Do They Work?

 For residents, this means you won’t find high-interest storefront lenders on your corner.
 If you need quick funds, you’ll need to look at regulated alternatives.

-Payday loans are risky because they’re designed to be paid back all at once in a short time.
+Payday loans are risky because they’re designed to be repaid in full within a short period.
 If you can’t pay the full amount by your next paycheck, the lender may let you roll over the debt.
 This sounds helpful, but it adds a new fee on top of what you already owe.

 This can create a debt cycle, in which you end up taking out multiple loans just to pay off the first one.
 The short-term risks include high fees that can result in a massive interest rate.